 - You can't see well.

-If you get styes often, scrub your eyelids every couple of days with watered-down baby shampoo on a washcloth, or use an over-the-counter lid scrub.
+- Wash your eyelids every couple of days with watered-down baby shampoo on a washcloth, or use an over-the-counter lid scrub.

 - Wash and dry your hands before handling contact lenses or touching your eyes.
 Keep lenses clean and disinfected.